Elevator: Riot mode

 In the event of civil disturbance, insurrection, or rioting, management can prevent elevators from stopping at the lobby or parking areas, preventing undesired persons from using the elevators while still allowing the building tenants to use them within the rest of the building.

 Emergency power operation

 Many elevator installations now feature emergency power systems such as uninterruptible power supply (UPS) which allow elevator use in blackout situations and prevent people from becoming trapped in elevators.
 To be compliant with BS 9999 safety standards, a passenger lift being used in an emergency situation must have a secondary source of power.
-In many cases, providing a secondary mains feed simply is not possible, so a UPS and or generator combination is used instead.

 Where a generator is being used as the secondary power supply in a hospital, a UPS must also be present to meet regulations stating that healthcare facilities must test their emergency generators under load at least once per month.
 During the test period only one supply of power is feeding the lift, in a blackout situation without a UPS, the lifts would not be operational.